purva-thakre/purva-gsoc2021-blog/_posts/2021-08-22-final-gsoc.markdown

 If we want to introduce ancilla qubits for the decomposition then there's more than one way to do so.

-#### Work still to be done for all sub-functions
+## Work in progress for the general decomposition method

 As stated previously, the full decomposition output cannot be verified because of the general function's output being different to iterate over.
 The idea was to describe the output in terms of two-level gate arrays for which a dictionary seemed to be a good output format.

 But this ended up turning into a mix of nested dictionaries and lists which made it difficult to keep track of the decomposition keys for some two-level gate array.
-For larger number of qubits, there were cases when some gates were not appened in the final output.
+For larger number of qubits, there were cases when some gates were not appended in the final output.

 The code of following functions need to be edited to output appended lists: